innocentmiau/SimpleVeinMiner/README.md

 - [x] Will work with Silk Touch.
 - [x] Will work fine with Durability enchants.(It will reduce the durability of the item used just like vanilla mechanics)
 - [x] Will ignore if player is in creative.
+- [x] Optional permission to use(read below config.yml information).

 ## **config.yml** contents:
 > needsPermission: false